 Of important note, Farmingdale is also a borough of artists.
 Farmingdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Farmingdale’s character.

-The citizens of Farmingdale are very well educated compared to the average community in the nation: 35.31% of adults in Farmingdale have a bachelor's degree or even advanced degree.
+The education level of Farmingdale citizens is very high relative to the national average among all cities (21.84%): 35.31% of adults in Farmingdale have a bachelor's degree or even advanced degree.

 The per capita income in Farmingdale in 2022 was $42,735, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,940 for a family of four.